 Transfers to other ThankYou accounts can be useful in circumventing the restriction on transferring points to other people’s loyalty program accounts but, bearing in mind the points will expire within 90 days of a transfer, the recipient of the points should always have a solid plan for the points before a transfer is enacted.

-With various ThankYou cards offering good earnings rates on travel, dining and gas it can be reasonably easy to rack up a useful stash of ThankYou points quite quickly so, with Citi occasionally offering transfer bonuses as well, it doesn’t have to take much effort to earn enough points for a valuable airline award.
+With various ThankYou cards offering great earnings rates on travel, dining and gas it can be reasonably easy to build up an impressive balance of ThankYou points quite quickly and with Citi occasionally offering transfer bonuses as well, it doesn’t have to take much effort to earn enough points for a valuable airline award.